kaazing/gateway/doc/admin-reference/r_conf_service.md

 -   If no unit is specified, the default unit is in bytes per second (B/s).
 -   If you do not specify `tcp.maximum.outbound.rate`, the bandwidth rate is unrestricted.
--   ${the.gateway.cap} follows the conventions for units defined in the Conversion formula table on the Wikipedia [Data rate units page](http://en.wikipedia.org/wiki/Data_rate_units#Kilobyte_per_second).
+-   The Gateway follows the conventions for units defined in the Conversion formula table on the Wikipedia [Data rate units page](http://en.wikipedia.org/wiki/Data_rate_units#Kilobyte_per_second).

 #### <a name="wsinactivitytimeout"></a>ws.inactivity.timeout

 **Required?** Optional; **Occurs:** zero or one

-Specifies the maximum number of seconds that the network connection can be inactive (seconds is the default time interval syntax). ${the.gateway.cap} will drop the connection if it cannot communicate with the client in the number of seconds specified (see [ws.inactivity.timeout](#wsinactivitytimeout)).
+Specifies the maximum number of seconds that the network connection can be inactive (seconds is the default time interval syntax).
+The Gateway will drop the connection if it cannot communicate with the client in the number of seconds specified (see [ws.inactivity.timeout](#wsinactivitytimeout)).
 You can specify your preferred time interval syntax in milliseconds, seconds, minutes, or hours (spelled out or abbreviated).
 For example, all of the following are valid: 1800s, 1800sec, 1800 secs, 1800 seconds, 1800seconds, 3m, 3min, or 3 minutes.
 If you do not specify a time unit then seconds are assumed.
 An inactive connection can result from a network failure (such as a lost cellular or Wi-Fi connection) that prevents network communication from being received on any established connection.
-Thus, when `ws.inactivity.timeout` is set to a nonzero time interval, ${the.gateway} will drop the connection if it cannot communicate with the client in the number of seconds specified.
+Thus, when `ws.inactivity.timeout` is set to a nonzero time interval, the Gateway will drop the connection if it cannot communicate with the client in the number of seconds specified.

 Some use cases for the `ws.inactivity.timeout` property include:

 -   Detect a lost cellular (or Mobile) connection or a lost Wi-Fi connection.
--   Detect a half-closed connection over WebSocket, such as a silent network failure over WebSocket between ${gateway.cap}s.
+-   Detect a half-closed connection over WebSocket, such as a silent network failure over WebSocket between Gateways.
--   Detect a network failure between the DMZ and Internal Gateway over WebSocket, such as for an ${enterprise.shield} topology using forward and reverse connectivity.
+-   Detect a network failure between the DMZ and Internal Gateway over WebSocket, such as for an Enterprise Shield&trade; topology using forward and reverse connectivity.

 ##### Example

-In the following example, the `ws.inactivity.timeout` property specifies that if ${the.gateway} cannot communicate with a client over the past five-seconds, then the connection to that client will be dropped.
+In the following example, the `ws.inactivity.timeout` property specifies that if the Gateway cannot communicate with a client over the past five-seconds, then the connection to that client will be dropped.

 ``` auto-links:
     <service>